-1026.7.1 DEPARTMENT FILE
+1026.7.1 DEPARTMENT PERSONNEL FILE

-The department file should contain, but is not limited to, the following:
+The department personnel file should contain, but is not limited to, the following:

 - A. Performance evaluation reports regularly completed by appropriate supervisor(s) and signed by the affected employee shall be permanently maintained. - B. Disciplinary action; - 1.
 Disciplinary action resulting from sustained findings.
-Findings will be maintained in personnel files as per employee Collective Bargaining Agreements. - Investigations of complaints which result in a finding of not-sustained, unfounded or exonerated shall not be placed in the employee's department file, but will be separately maintained for the appropriate retention period in the internal affairs file. - C. Commendations shall be retained in the employee's department file, with a copy provided to the involved employee(s). - D. Personnel Action Authorization forms reflecting assignments, promotions and other changes in the employee's employment status. - E. A photograph of the employee.
+Findings will be maintained in personnel files as per employee Collective Bargaining Agreements. - 2.
+Investigations of complaints which result in a finding of not-sustained, unfounded or exonerated will be maintained in the employee's department personnel file, and will be separately maintained for the appropriate retention period in the Internal Affairs file. - C. Commendations shall be retained in the employee's department personnel file, with a copy provided to the involved employee(s). - D. Personnel Action Authorization forms reflecting assignments, promotions and other changes in the employee's employment status. - E. A photograph of the employee.